-- Scholar will be sent to the office. - Scholar will sign in and call a parent to inform them of missing assignments. - Scholar will remain in the office until the assignment is completed and a letter of responsibility has been written. - Administrator or other authority will initial the completed work and dismiss scholar to class.
+- Scholar will be sent to the office. - Scholar will call a parent to inform them of missing assignments. - Scholar will remain in the office until the assignment is completed and a letter of responsibility has been written if desired by the teacher.
+Then the administrator or other authority will initial the completed work and dismiss scholar to class.